Back to Blog

 What's the difference between the free tiers?

 Wave Connect and Portrai have the most generous free tiers (no watermark, real customization).
-Blinq's is solid but limited customization.
+Blinq's is solid but limited.
 HiHello's is fine for individuals.
-Popl's caps you at 5 saved contacts.
+Popl caps you at 5 saved contacts.
 Mobilo and Uniqode don't really have free tiers for the card product.

 Should I worry about the company going out of business?

 Reasonable concern.
 Blinq, HiHello, Popl, and Mobilo are well-funded.
 Wave Connect and Uniqode are sustainable.
-Portrai is a solo-founder project — I'd be lying if I said the risk profile is the same.
+Portrai is a solo-founder project — we won't pretend the risk profile is the same.
 If long-term continuity is your top priority, weigh that into your choice.

-If I weren't building Portrai, I'd probably use Blinq for the brand safety and polish of the recipient experience, paired with a Popl NFC card for trade shows.
-Blinq for the digital surface, Popl for the physical tap — that combination covers most of what a solo professional or small team needs without overpaying.
+Setting Portrai aside, the team's pick would be Blinq for the brand safety and polish of the recipient experience, paired with a Popl NFC card for trade shows.
+That combination covers most of what a solo professional or small team needs without overpaying.

-But I am building Portrai, and the reason I started is that none of the existing tools made me feel like the card was mine.
-If you feel the same way, try the free tier and decide for yourself.
-If you don't, the list above is honest — pick the one that fits your job, not the one with my logo on it.
+Portrai exists because none of those tools make a card feel like yours.
+If that's the gap you're trying to close, try the free tier.
+If not, the list above is honest — pick the one that fits your job, not the one with our logo on it.

 Ready to create your digital business card?